 We provide two figure legends for, both fewer than 350 words in the revised manuscript (PP. 14-15, Lines 596-609):

 Figure 1.
-Mean annual exposure during 2016 - 2020 to potentially hazardous heat in carceral facilities within the continental United States (N=4,078), measured by: (a) the number of person-days WBGTmax exceeded 28°C for incarcerated people by state and carceral facility type; and (b) the number of days WBGTmax exceeded 28°C for each carceral facility.
+Mean annual exposure during 2016-2020 to potentially hazardous heat in carceral facilities within the continental United States (N=4,078), measured by: (a) the number of person-days WBGTmax exceeded 28°C for incarcerated people by state and carceral facility type; and (b) the number of days WBGTmax exceeded 28°C for each carceral facility.

-Figure 2. (a) Population-weighted difference between the annual number of days WBGTmax exceeded 28°C at the location of carceral facilities versus all other locations in the continental United States during 1982 – 2020, overall and stratified by state, ordered by average population-weighted difference, (b) the total change in the number of number of days WBGTmax exceeded 28°C per year for each carceral facility in the continental United States during 1982 – 2020, and (c) the total change in disparity in number of number of days WBGTmax exceeded 28°C per year for each carceral facility in the continental United States, compared with the rest of the state the carceral facility is located, during 1982 – 2020.
+Figure 2. (a) Population-weighted difference between the annual number of days WBGTmax exceeded 28°C at the location of carceral facilities versus all other locations in the continental United States during 1982-2020, overall and stratified by state, ordered by average population-weighted difference, (b) the total change in the number of number of days WBGTmax exceeded 28°C per year for each carceral facility in the continental United States during 1982-2020, and (c) the total change in disparity in number of number of days WBGTmax exceeded 28°C per year for each carceral facility in the continental United States, compared with the rest of the state the carceral facility is located, during 1982-2020.

 Please limit the number of references to no more than 20, and then include any additional references for the Methods in this list as well.
 Article titles are omitted from the reference list.
 Any citations in the Supplemental Information will need inclusion in a separate SI reference list.